kammitama5/kammitama5.github.io/_posts/2018-7-11-Wednesday-July-11th.md

 ## Today was really a mental workout
  - I learned a lot today, and about myself.
-I may call it a night early, but I'm going to get up early to start documenting things, first by looking at the function ```interactionOf```, so I can reason about how that works via its implementation on the user side, and then translate that to the code base.
+I may call it a night early, but I'm going to get up early to start documenting things, first by looking at the function ```interactionOf```, so I can reason about how that works via its implementation on the user side, and then translate that process to the code base.
 I think that that would help me a *lot*, and is a good starting point for me.

 ## And that's about it!